Catfish – Ripsaw Catfish or Turushuki Blue Catfish

 Sexual Dimorphism Not known

-There is typically a wait on these catfish due to difficulty in collection.
+There is typically a wait on these catfish from time to time due to the difficulty in collection.